d40cht/WythamVillageBroadband/index.md

 February 2016 | No news from BT, no broadband.
 March 2016 | A green Fiber cabinet is installed in the village, hopes are raised.
 July 2016 | No further progress on broadband, *radio silence from BT*.

-## What can I do to help, right now?

-If you are keen to see an improved broadband service in the village, and want to do your bit, please __phone BT customer services (0800 800 150), or contact them on twitter [https://twitter.com/BTCare]__ to ask about the status of the upgrade.
-Most likely they will be unwilling to share any information, but if enough people call, we may get a reply or they may consider reprioritising the work.